balena-io/balena-cli/docs/balena-cli.md

 https://www.balena.io/docs/reference/OS/network/2.x/
 https://developer.gnome.org/NetworkManager/stable/ref-settings.html

-The --device-api-key option is deprecated and will be removed in a future release.
-A suitable key is automatically generated or fetched if this option is omitted.

 Fleets may be specified by fleet name, slug, or numeric ID.
 Fleet slugs are the recommended option, as they are unique and unambiguous.
 Slugs can be listed with the `balena fleets` command.
 Note that slugs may change if the